react-declarative/react-declarative/docs/code/Routing.md

 # Routing

-The routing for Material Design app required usage Scaffold component.
+The routing for Material Design app require usage of the Scaffold component.
 The Scaffold use AppBar (html header) and NavBar (html aside) components

 ## The `<Switch />` config